tenstorrent-metal/tt-metal/CONTRIBUTING.md

     for such tests.
 However, it is the collective responsibility of all developers to ensure that we do not regress this pipeline.
-- The following situations are considered showstoppers where we will freeze main and will not unfreeze until the issue is resolveD:
+- The following situations are considered showstoppers where we will freeze main and will not unfreeze until the issue is resolved:
   - A test non-deterministically hangs in any pipeline.
   - A model regresses in any of kind of performance by more than 5%.